Hello Kitty murder case: Trial

+Former TVB reporters Carmen Luk and Mimi Yeung attended the trial, with Luk describing the court scene as "crazy and scary".

+Chan lost his appeal on 13 August 2007, by the request of the court.

 Aftermath

 Fan's skull was the only exhibit in the case.
-After the trial, it was kept by the forensic pathologist in the Kowloon Public Mortuary until the appeal process of the prisoners was completed, and her birth family was notified in March 2004 that the skull would be returned and cremated on March 26.
+After the trial, it was kept by the forensic pathologist in the Kowloon Public Mortuary until the appeal process of the prisoners was completed, and her birth family was notified in March 2004 that the skull would be returned and cremated on 26 March.

 The apartment building in which the crime took place was demolished in September 2012 and has been rebuilt as a hotel named Soravit in 2016.
 Three buddha portraits were placed in the hotel as a memorial.

+A necklace that belonged to Fan was handed over to Fan's son after it was discovered in the refrigerator during the investigation.

 The publicity around the case resulted in the production and release of films that told the story.
 Both Human Pork Chop (烹屍之喪盡天良) and There is a Secret in my Soup were released in 2001.

-Leung Shing-cho, who managed to reduce his sentence from life to eighteen years on appeal, was released in April 2014.
-Eight years later, Leung was arrested and sentenced to jail once again for 12 months in August 2022 for sexually assaulting a 10-year-old girl.
+Leung Shing-cho, who managed to reduce his sentence from life to eighteen years on appeal in March 2004, was released in April 2014.
+Eight years later, Leung was arrested and sentenced to jail once again for twelve months in August 2022 for sexually assaulting a ten-year-old girl.